PODCASTS

 Read More

-#68 - How to Train Your Mind: Mindfulness
+How to Train Your Mind: Mindfulness

 Nick Buegel and Erich have a conversation about training the mind.
-In this episode, we go deep on how to train mindfulness.
-Mindfulness can be interchanged with meditation, but we specifically use the word mindfulness to make it a skill-based practice.
+In this episode, we go deep into how to train mindfulness.
+Mindfulness can be interchanged with meditation, but we use the word mindfulness to make it a skill-based practice.
 We try our best to get very practical from our own lives on how we have used mindfulness.
-We want to make mindfulness as accessible to as broad an audience as possible.
+We want to make mindfulness accessible to as broad an audience as possible.

 Read More